 Where can we buy apparel with the new logos?

-We will be opening an online store accessible via our website in early November.
+We will be opening an online store accessible via our website.
 The online store will offer a selection of apparel and goods for sale displaying the new logo.
 Over time, we will continue to add more items to our inventory, so be sure to check back often!

 No. The summers of 2020 and 2021 will be a transition period, during which campers may choose to wear apparel with the new logo or uniform items they already own with our previous logos on them.